SirJishesALot/PokemonCPP/README.md

 For those who don't know their way around a unix based terminal, do the following:
 1. Find where the folder is located through a Finder window or your file explorer of choice. <br>
 2. Right click on the version folder of choice and then click 'New Terminal at Folder'. <br>
-3. Type `./pokemonGame` followed by the return key to run the game. <br>
+3. Type `./pokemonGame` into the Terminal followed by the return key to run the game. <br>

 **Note: Make sure your Terminal window is in fullscreen for the best experience.**